JLaFrance3/JLaFrance3/README.md

 ### Hi there 👋

+My name is Jean and I am a Software Engineering student!

 <!--
 **JLaFrance3/JLaFrance3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.